The Perfect Climate

 Out of the Mediterranean

 This unique climate type can only be found in five regions of the world.
-Together, these five regions only take up 2% of the land surface on Earth, but they contain nearly 20% of the world's plant diversity!
+Together, these five regions only represent 2 percent of the land surface on Earth, but they contain nearly 20 percent of the world’s plant diversity!
 Scientists call it the Mediterranean climate type, but people call it by different names in the various regions it can be found.
 You may hear it called the Chaparral in southern California, the Matorral in Chile, the Fynbos in South Africa, the Mallee in Australia, and finally the Maqui in the Mediterranean Basin.

-Even the philosopher Aristotle called the Mediterranean basin "the only place on Earth suitable for civilized life".
-I'm sure people in Hollywood agree, they do share a similar climate.
-In fact, I think Lindsey Lohan said the same thing recently...
+Even the philosopher Aristotle called the Mediterranean basin “the only place on Earth suitable for civilized life.”
+I’m sure people in Hollywood agree; they do share a similar climate.
+In fact, I think Lindsay Lohan said the same thing recently…

 Temperature and Rainfall